mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 2. On the flip side, it's not true that every congressional race has a Democrat and a Republican on the ballot.
 In fact, in nearly 14% of the districts considered here (656 out of 4,708), either a Democrat or a Republican (or both) did not run.
 In such cases, I estimated the vote tallies based on vote tallies in surrounding years, as well as vote shares in nearby Presidential elections.
 But the efficiency gap relies on good historical data for its results, which can make its calculation more challenging than it might initially seem.

-3. In our toy example we didn't have to deal with the issue of voter turnout.
+3. In our toy example at the start of this story we didn't have to deal with the issue of voter turnout.
 But in reality, district vote tallies won't always be the same, because turnout will vary.
 In order to ensure that higher-turnout districts don't skew the results, I first calculated the number of wasted votes per district as a percentage of wasted votes.
 I then calculated the efficiency gap based on these percentages.
 This is the same methodology used in [Extreme Maps](https://www.politico.com/f/?id=0000015c-11a2-d46a-a3ff-9da240e10002), a paper on gerrymandering by Laura Royden and Michael Li.

 4. Speaking of Royden and Li, they also point out a couple of limitations with the efficiency gap.
 Here's one: "The efficiency gap rests on the assumption that for every 1 percent increase in vote share, a party should increase its seat share by 2 percent.
 For close states (where the winning party receives around 50 percent - 60 percent of the vote) this 1:2 ratio has historically been close to actual results for most maps but much less accurate when the winning party receives more than 60 percent of the vote.
 This makes the efficiency gap a fairly accurate measure for closely contested states but often much less of one for states dominated by one political party."
 Massachusetts is a good example here.
 The state as a whole leans heavily Democratic, so when the efficiency gap suggests partisan gerrymandering in the state, this may not be quite right.

-5. Here's another: "The efficiency gap can also be quite sensitive over time, fluctuating wildly between elections under the same map.
+5. Here's another, again from Royden and Li: "The efficiency gap can also be quite sensitive over time, fluctuating wildly between elections under the same map.
 States with even a few close districts can see significant swings — sometimes up to multiple seats in the seat gap results — in subsequent elections whose raw vote totals are only slightly different if even one district flips parties, and this volatility can make the efficiency gap problematic to use long-term over a series of years or decades."

 6. Here's a fun math fact: a paper posted in October 2017 proved that the desired goals of creating districts that are (a) roughly the same size, (b) relatively compact, and (c) have a tolerable efficiency gap are mutually incompatible.
 See [An impossibility theorem for gerrymandering](https://arxiv.org/pdf/1710.04193.pdf) for more details.